Future developments in Singapore: Bus depots

+Lorong Halus Bus Depot is located along Serangoon River Road in Lorong Halus, Hougang.
+Occupying a 6 ha site, it will be a four-storey depot housing up to 550 buses.
+The depot will be completed by 2030 and will replace an existing bus depot.

+Pasir Panjang Bus Depot is located in Pasir Panjang Distripark in Pasir Panjang, Queenstown.
+With a capacity of over 500 buses, the depot will house a seven-storey building fitted with electric bus chargers and solar panels, workers' quarters, and other ancillary buildings.
+The depot will be completed by 2029.

+Simpang Bus Depot is located along Yishun Avenue 8 in Yishun, sitting on a 5.6 ha site opposite Yishun Industrial Park.
+Designed to house 500 buses, the depot consists of a four-storey main building, transport workers' quarters, and ancillary buildings.
+The depot will be completed by 2029 and will replace an existing bus depot.

 Changi Airport Terminal 5

 Terminal 5 is set to be ready by the mid-2030s.
 It is expected to handle 150 million passenger movements per year, up from the current 82 million.
 The airport terminal structure is projected to be larger than all the previous terminals combined.
 It will be built on reclaimed land to the east of the present terminals.
 After construction delays of 2 years due to the COVID-19 pandemic, work resumed in 2022 with the new terminal having broken ground on 14 May 2025.

 An underground link housing an automated people-mover system and a baggage handling system will be built to connect Terminal 5 with the existing Terminal 2 building 2.5 km away.
 Aside from future stations on the Thomson-East Coast Line and Cross Island Line, Terminal 5 will also be direct connected to the existing Tanah Merah Ferry Terminal, boosting its transport connections.